-- 7.3.
-In the necessity of increased support for current and future efforts to research regarding the barriers faced by and needs of students with dependents and in the expansion of childcare services in Quebec. - 7.4.
+- 7.4.
 That efforts surrounding family care must take into account the unique needs of student parents who are single, Indigenous, queer, trans, disable, racialized, of a lower socioeconomic status, and international student parents, due to additional barriers faced by these groups both institutionally and societally. - 7.5.
 That pertinent demographic information regarding students with dependents should be maintained and assessed on a regular basis to determine where additional support is needed and how the University can ensure the retention of students with dependents. - 7.6.
 In the creation of a physical Family Resource Office for Undergraduate students by the University. - 7.7.
 That the University must institutionalize better support for students with dependents, including but not limited to: - 7.7.1.
 A University-wide leave of absence policy for all students with dependents. - 7.7.2.
 A more accessible medical note policy for staff and students with dependents. - 7.7.3.
 An accommodation policy for students who are pregnant or breastfeeding who require lab work to fulfill degree requirements.